fatimaiqbal34/Master-stack/README.md

 1. Some implementations are learning-focused prototypes rather than production-ready systems.
 2. Not every module has the same level of complexity or completeness.
 3. Some AI features may require API keys or external services.
-4. Model outputs can vary depending on the model and prompt.
+4. AI-generated outputs can vary depending on the model, prompt, and available services.
 5. The project is continuously evolving as new AI technologies are learned and implemented.
 6. Some components may require additional configuration depending on the local environment.

 ## 🔮 Future Improvements

-Planned improvements include:
+Future improvements include:

 * Adding more production-ready AI applications
 * Expanding RAG and MCP implementations
 * Improving AI agent capabilities
 * Adding automated testing
 * Improving evaluation and benchmarking
-* Adding more detailed documentation for individual projects
+* Adding detailed documentation for individual projects
 * Deploying additional AI applications
-* Adding more real-world use cases
+* Adding more real-world AI use cases

 ## 🎥 Demo

-A live demonstration of the Master AI Stack project is available here:

 **Demo Video:**
-[Add your unlisted YouTube link here]
+*Add the unlisted YouTube link here after recording the demonstration.*

-The demonstration covers the project structure, live implementation, design decisions, evaluation, and limitations.
+The demonstration shows the project running live and explains:

+* What the project does
+* How the AI stack is organized
+* A live implementation
+* One important design decision
+* V2 evaluation
+* One limitation of the project

 ## 👩‍💻 Author

 **Fatima Iqbal**

 AI Software Engineer

 Interested in Artificial Intelligence, Machine Learning, Data Science, Generative AI, RAG, MCP, and AI Agents.

 ## ⭐ Project

-If you find this project useful, feel free to explore the repository and the live project website.

-**Live Website:**
+Explore the live Master AI Stack project:

 https://fatimaiqbal34.github.io/Master-stack/index.html